 A common characteristic of highly successful people is a superior ability to listen.
 Listening skills are often overlooked or given little attention by those who seek self-improvement.
 The impression that listening contributes little toward desired results is usually the cause for ignoring this crucial component of communication.

 If you observe the behavior of highly accomplished people, regardless of their profession, you will see that they are usually excellent listeners.
-Even those who are the leaders in their field usually have outstanding listening skills.
-Watch how spiritual leaders like the Dalai Lama, political leaders like the President or Prime Minister of a successful country, or CEO’s of a large corporation behave during various interactions with others.
+Even those who are leaders in their field usually have outstanding listening skills.
+Watch how spiritual leaders like the Dalai Lama, political leaders like the President or Prime Minister of a successful country, or CEOs of a large corporation behave during various interactions with others.
 You’ll see how carefully they pay attention to what others are saying.

 I once asked a man, who was a poor listener, to describe to me what it meant to have good listening skills.
 He told me that a person with these skills listens very carefully when another person is talking about something they are interested in.
-This is exactly the opposite of what good listening skills is about.
+This is exactly the opposite of what good listening skills are about.
 If you only listen when someone is talking about something that you find really interesting you’ll miss 90% of what people are saying.
 If you have a strong propensity for this listening approach, you’ll develop a habit of being a poor listener in many areas of your life just like the person I was describing.

 I first learned about the benefits of being a good listener through interaction with my last corporate boss who had extraordinary listening skills.
 Prior to working with him, I didn’t place as much value on listening as I did on getting my own points across.
 This was especially true when I was talking with a subordinate.
 I only gave my attention to what I perceived as important.
 I learned later that this was a huge mistake for a number of reasons.

 I was always amazed at how my boss listened carefully to everything I said regardless of how trivial it might have been.
-Here was a person who was a former nuclear engineer who went back to school and got an MBA from Harvard after the growth of nuclear energy stopped.
+Here was this person who was a former nuclear engineer who went back to school and got an MBA from Harvard after the growth of nuclear energy stopped.
 I often thought, “Why does such a brilliant person place so much importance on what I have to say?”
 (I didn’t consider him brilliant just because of his education.
 I made this determination based on observation.)
 Looking back I now know that his intelligence enables him to recognize the importance of listening to others in order to expand his knowledge, be a more effective manager, and make people feel valued.
 It worked!
 I really enjoyed working with this man.
 And even though his suggestions on my projects sometimes outshined mine, I never once felt slighted because he listened to my input on them so well.

-I began to admire my boss’s listening skills to such a degree that I starting seeing it as a really cool behavior.
+I began to admire my boss’s listening skills to such a degree that I started seeing it as a really cool behavior.
 Kind of like someone who has the ability to deliver a speech extremely well.
 Or someone who has the ability to move through a crowd at a social event and make each person they greet feel uplifted and important.
 I listened to an audiobook that included a section on charisma.
 (I don’t recall the title.)
 It said that one of the characteristics of a charismatic person is a superior ability to listen!
 When a person feels that they are being listened to carefully, they naturally respond by giving back admiration and respect.
 Why?
 Because they feel what they are saying is being valued.
 In addition to improving your effectiveness as a boss, good listening skills are useful in many other areas as well.

 Dale Carnegie, who is the author of the classic book “How to Win Friends and Influence People,” wrote that when you are a good listener others often perceived you as a great conversationalist even though you’ve done very little talking beyond asking questions.
 People love to talk about themselves.
 Even those who are shy can be encouraged to talk by asking them a few questions on topics of interest to them.
 So if you want more friends and to be known as a great conversationalist, develop your listening skills.